chaeeun-cho/chaeeun-cho.github.io/_pages/research.md

 <h2> Works In Progress </h2>
 <ul>
 <li> Standing Firm or Caving In?
-The Effect of State Control and Foreign Policy Preferences on Firms’ Exit Decisions [Data Collection Stage] [Slide] <a href="https://drive.google.com/drive/u/0/my-drive?q=after:2023-09-16%20parent:0AILrAeYf331DUk9PVA/preview">Slides</a>
+The Effect of State Control and Foreign Policy Preferences on Firms’ Exit Decisions <a href="https://drive.google.com/drive/u/0/my-drive?q=after:2023-09-16%20parent:0AILrAeYf331DUk9PVA/preview">slides</a>

  </li>